 There are currently no topics for this game.

-).
-For instance, the mysterious girl with long black hair is obviously channeling Samara from The Ring
+InspirationF.E.A.R. is heavily inspired by Japanese horror films like Ringu (The Ring) and Ju-on (The Grudge).
+For instance, the mysterious girl with long black hair is obviously channeling Samara from The Ring.

 The series was awarded with the "IFCTM Award for Excellence in Machinima Screenwriting" sponsored by the Independent Film Channel and nominated for two other awards at the 2005 Academy of Machinima Arts & Sciences Film Festival, including Best Series and Best Commercial Machinima.

 - During Interval 6, at a security checkpoint where you first encounter a particular enemy, look for a letter on the desk.
 The letter in question, is addressed to Monolith Productions, the developer of the game.

 - A long-running joke in the No One Lives Forever series was the fact that in neither game it was revealed what H.A.R.M. actually stood for, even though it was referred to plenty of times ("Remember what H.A.R.M. stands for!").
 In F.E.A.R. one can see the H.A.R.M. logo on a sign on a warehouse wall early in the game, with the words "Heater And Refridgerator Manufacturing" printed on it.